NovruzShafiyev/holbertonschool-web_back_end/0x0B_redis_basic/README.md

 # Redis Cache Project

-This project implements a Cache class that interfaces with a Redis database to store data with randomly generated keys.
+This project implements a Cache class that interfaces with a Redis database to store and retrieve data with randomly generated keys, as well as counting method calls, storing call history, and replaying call history.

 ## Requirements